 To create quality communities, the Department of Commerce works hand-in-hand with local and regional agencies, law enforcement, nonprofit organizations and individuals to address the impact of crime, substance abuse and violence through advocacy, prevention and services to victims.

-Vibrant communities – places where people want to live, work and play – are critical to support economic activity.
+Vibrant communities – where people want to live, work and play – are critical to support economic activity.
 Rural communities have unique assets and challenges.
 Ask local leaders in towns outside of our urban centers what they need most to support their people and businesses, and the answers are as varied as the landscape and population of our state.
 Learn about what we can do to support your goals.

 The Department of Commerce oversees the state’s Growth Management Plan activities, which help local governments manage growth, from planning for critical areas and natural resource lands to designating urban growth areas and carrying out the plans through capital investments and development regulations.

 The Washington State Department of Commerce provides local governments, nonprofits and community action agencies with the tools they need to ensure everyone is housed in their communities.
 Our work ranges from capital programs for increasing affordable housing stock to programs that prevent families from becoming homeless.

 Weatherization programs for businesses and homeowners, grants to make public buildings more energy efficient, funding for groundbreaking clean tech R&D … These are just some of the ways Commerce is helping secure Washington’s clean energy future.

 The Asset Building Program supports an array of local organizations to help improve the financial skills of low- and moderate-income families leading to long-term financial independence.
 WorkFirst contracts with community organizations across the state to help recipients of Temporary Assistance to Needy Families (TANF) become gainfully employed.